Maine Justice Foundation's Staff

 Michelle Draeger, Executive Director

-Michelle is responsible for overall management of MJF in order to maximize resources that support access to civil justice, including legal aid, pro bono legal services, and related law education.
+Michelle is responsible for overall management of MJF and for maximizing resources that support access to civil justice, including legal aid, pro bono legal services, and related law education.

-Michelle Draeger became the fifth Executive Director of the Foundation in May, 2020.
+Michelle Draeger became the fifth Executive Director of the Foundation in May 2020.
 A native of Maine, Ms. Draeger graduated from the University of Maine, School of Law.
 She began her legal career as a staff attorney at Pine Tree Legal Services, focusing on cases involving domestic violence.
-Ms. Draeger then entered private practice at a litigation firm in Portland before moving to Washington, DC to join the U.S. Securities and Exchange Commission’s Division of Enforcement where she worked for two years and then in the Commission’s Boston office for six years as a Senior Enforcement Counsel.
+Ms. Draeger then entered private practice at a litigation firm in Portland before joining the U.S. Securities and Exchange Commission’s Division of Enforcement where she worked for eight years in Washington, DC and Boston as Senior Enforcement Counsel.
 Upon Ms. Draeger's return to Maine with her family, she served as an Assistant United States Attorney for the District of Maine and later as an in-house counsel and compliance professional for a large healthcare entity.

-Ms. Draeger has served on the Board of Trustees of the Falmouth Land Trust and has also served as Vice President and Chair of the Development Committee.
-Ms. Draeger was a member of the inaugural class of the New Girls Network and later served on the boards of the Maine Women’s Fund and the Maine Humanities Council.
+Ms. Draeger currently serves on the Board of Directors for the Good Shepherd Food bank; has served on the Board of Trustees of the Falmouth Land Trust as Vice President and Chair of the Development Committee; was a member of the inaugural class of the New Girls Network; and previously served on the boards of the Maine Women’s Fund and the Maine Humanities Council.

-Ms. Draeger is delighted to live, work and raise her two daughters in her native state of Maine with her husband, Scot and their best pal, Maple.
+Ms. Draeger is delighted to live, work and raise her two daughters in her native state of Maine with her husband and two daughters.

 Linsey MacDougall, Director of Development & Operations